 Our favorite hotels to stay in Bogota

-When we arrive in the destination country after a long journey, we always find it important to have a good accommodation.
+When we arrive in the destination country after a long journey, we always find it important to have good accommodation.
 Also, most people wonder which neighborhoods of Bogota Colombia are safe to stay.
 The most touristic areas are Zona Rosa and La Candelaria, these are the safest areas with many restaurants and nightlife.
-The safest neighborhood is La Candelaria, because it is busiest here.
+The safest neighborhood is La Candelaria because most tourists stay at this place.
 Zona Rosa, on the other hand, is a bit nicer.
-It is important that you walk on the street at night where it is busy.
+You must walk on the street at night where it is busy.
 If you aren’t going to walk in quiet streets, you don’t have to worry.
-We recommend an accommodation where you have all the facilities, so you are not forced to leave.
+We recommend accommodation where you have all the facilities, so you are not forced to leave.
 Important to book on time, because these accommodations fill up quickly.
 If you book these hotels via our link, you can cancel free of charge two days in advance.

 Selina La Candelaria Bogota

 Selina is a wonderful place to stay.
 The hotel is so beautifully designed that you will be amazed.
 Selina is ideal for meeting other travelers as you have many places to relax.
 You can choose from a standard to an extremely luxurious double room.
 For a small extra charge, you can opt for breakfast.
 Also, Selina has a restaurant and a bar, so you are not obliged to leave in the evening.
 It is located right in the La Candelaria neighborhood, one of the safest areas in Bogota Colombia.

 Price per night from:

 $ 54 double room